rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 A first exploit of this vulnerability is an attack that enables Carol to gain knowledge about whether or not Bob's profile has been requested before by Alice.
-We assume that the Alice's engine issues a query over a document from Carol listing all her pictures.
+We assume that Alice's engine issues a query over a document from Carol listing all her pictures.
 We also assume that Bob's profile contains a link to Carol's profile.
 If Carol includes a link from her pictures document to Bob's profile, and Bob's profile already links to Carol's profile, then the query engine could fetch these three documents in sequence (Carol's pictures, Bob's profile, Carol's profile).